tumaer/SciML/_sources/lecture/cc-2-optimization.md

 Point 1 is a matter of what we know about the world in advance and how we include that knowledge into the model, e.g. choose CNNs when working with images because the same pattern might appear at different locations of an image.
 In Core Contents 3 and 4, we will look at different models each of which is by construction better suited for different problem types.

-After selecting a model $h_{\vartheta}$, points 2 and 3 are critical to the success of the learning as the loss function (point 2) defines how we measure success and the optimizer (point 3) guides the process of moving from a random initial guess of the parameters to a parameter configuration with much smaller loss.
-These two point are the topic of Core Content 2: how do the loss influence training and which optimization methods exist?
+After selecting a model $h_{\vartheta}$, points 2 and 3 are critical to the success of the learning as the loss function (point 2) defines how we measure success and the optimizer (point 3) guides the process of moving from a random initial guess of the parameters to a parameter configuration with a much smaller loss.
+These two points are the topic of Core Content 2: how do the loss influence training and which optimization methods exist?

 ## Basics of Optimization